beNative/docforge/FUNCTIONAL_MANUAL.md

 - **Managing History:**
     - In the history view, you can select any previous version to see a "diff" comparing it to the version before it.
     - You can copy content from an old version or restore the entire document to that state.
     - You can select one or more old versions using the checkboxes and delete them permanently.
+This action requires confirmation, which can be accepted by pressing the `Enter` key.

 ---